Other Common Names: ornamental jewelweed

 Why Is It a Noxious Weed?

 It is considered extremely invasive to moist, natural areas.
 Introduced and sold as an ornamental, this species escaped with distribution primarily in lowland riparian areas which include moist forests, stream sides and roadside thickets.
-Please click here to see a county level distribution map of Policeman's helmet in Washington.

 How would I identify it?